 If you are lucky enough to have a few extra days to spend on the Great Ocean Road, then I recommend sticking loosely to the itinerary above – but spreading things out a bit more.
 With the better part of a week, you’ll be able to spend a longer amount of time at each stop.

 You can also add in some visits to the less-known site around the Great Ocean Road, including Johanna Beach, the Gables, and Wreck Beach.
+You may want to take a beach tent to keep your belongings in.

 For example, you might want to add in a lazy beach day by extending your stay in Lorne by a day – this also allows you to take a deeper dive into the town’s bustling cafe culture.
 Kennett River is a great contrast and also worthy of an overnighter.
 With a one night stop, you’ll have more time to enjoy the natural beauty and animal attractions.